- Peter-Bram 't Hoen, Leiden University Medical Center

 BMC series blog

-SNP-SIG 2012: Identification and annotation of SNPs in the context of structure, function, and disease
+VarI-SIG 2014: Identification and annotation of genetic variants in the context of structure, function and disease